Rafael Nadal loses in three sets to Norrie at United Cup - WHIZ News

 “It was pretty crazy.
 I was thinking I’d never won a set before, so I wanted to come out and firstly do that,” Norrie said.
 “It was a super physical match and I enjoyed it.
 It’s a great way to end 2022 for me.“

-In other matches, Top-ranked Iga Swiatek gave Poland an early lead over Kazakhstan when she beat Yulia Putintseva 6-1, 6-3 at Brisbane.
+Top-ranked Iga Swiatek beat Yulia Putintseva 6-1, 6-3 at Brisbane.
+Poland and Kazakhstan were level at 1-1 going into Sunday’s final three matches.

 “First matches of the season are always kind of rusty, so I’m happy that in the important moments I was really composed,” Swiatek said.